Seatis/my-teaching-materials/java-spring/mvc-intro/workshop/Workshop01.md

 <img src="./workshop01A.jpg" >

 It maps out what calls what, and the commands that are useful for each step.
-Go back through the steps and draw out the linkages, elements passed and note the annotations.
+Consider going back through the steps and tracing out the linkages, elements passed and note the annotations.

 #Links